scjx123/ip/docs/DeveloperGuide.md

 ### Target user profile

  - has a need to manage significant number of schedules
+ - wants to manage their NUS module requirements
  - prefer desktop apps over other types
  - can type fast
  - prefers typing to mouse interactions